-The Florida Campus has national scope
+The Port Orange, Fla., Campus has national scope

-The Florida Campus opened in 2002 in Port Orange, Fla. (pop.
+This Palmer campus opened in 2002 in Port Orange, Fla. (pop.
 56,067), minutes from Daytona Beach and an hour from Orlando.
 The intimate 24-acre campus is located in a family-friendly neighborhood and serves 741 students hailing from 39 states and several foreign countries.

 Students also provide outpatient care through the Sports Council.
 Members of the Council work directly with athletes at community events such as the Dew Action Sports Tour or those sponsored by the Daytona Beach LPGA and United States Tennis Association (USTA).
 Students also serve at local health and wellness events such as frees screening at the YMCA.